Araq/blog/karax.rst

 `Karax <https://github.com/pragmagic/karax>`_ is a relatively simple library which leverages Nim's JS backend to allow the development of so called "single page applications" that run in the browser.
-In this blog posts I will explain how its DSL works under the hood.
+In this blog post I will explain how its DSL works under the hood.

 In a following blog post we will have a look at